tags : System Design, Distributed Systems, Web Development, Message Passing, Queues, Scheduling and orchestrator

 • workers can be processes running on different machine/node

-• Challenges: Maybe you want execute exactly once gurantee, maybe you want to make sure no task is being scheduled concurrently on two workers etc.
+• Challenges: Maybe you want execute exactly once guarantee, maybe you want to make sure no task is being scheduled concurrently on two workers etc.

-• Broker: When the broker itself is distributed.
+• Broker(queue manager): When the broker itself is distributed.

 • Queue: This is only valid if the broker is distributed aswell, the queue is replicated and there is some shared consensus with the brokers around how to proceed with the items in the queue.